 The three main statues are those of Christ wearing a crown of thorns, Christ carrying the cross and Veronica holding the cloth with the face of Jesus imprinted on it.
 These images would be familiar to every Catholic through meditations on the stations of the Cross that are done throughout Lent.

 In Gozo, the most popular and moving of those meditations, the Way of the Cross, is held on the evening of Palm Sunday on the hill of Ta Ghammar opposite Ta Pinu basilica.

-On Maundy Thursday, it is popular to make a pilgrimage to seven churches after Mass.
+On Maundy Thursday, it is a popular Catholic custom to make a pilgrimage to seven churches after Mass.
 The Mass on Holy Thursday includes the traditional washing of the feet, a commemoration of the act of service that Jesus performed for his Apostles.
-After Mass, the priest places the consecrated host, that Catholics believe to be the Body of Christ, on a side altar, called the Altar of Repose, which is specially decorated for the occasion.
+After Mass, the priest places the consecrated host, which Catholics believe to be the Body of Christ, on a side altar, called the Altar of Repose, lavishly decorated for the occasion.